ChRe777/CleanCode/README.md

 ## Prologue

-It must be clear said that unclean code is a fruit of a root that produce unclean code.
-This site give some hints to clean up your code.
-But you also have to deal why this happen.
-You have to find the root of this problem.
+It must be clear said that unclean code is a fruit (of a problem).
+This site give some hints to clean up your code, but you also have to deal with why that happened.

+You have to find the root of this problem, otherwise you cleanup code and perhaps new unclean code will come back.
-Int the book "The Psychology of Computer Programming" from Author Gerald M. Weinberg is a good book that deals with problems in teama.
-Programming is social ativity of a group of people with different kind of skills, but especially behaviours that has nothing to with coding.
+In the book "The Psychology of Computer Programming" from Author Gerald M. Weinberg is a good book that deals with some subjects.

+"Programming is social ativity of a  group of people with different kind of skills,  but especially with different human behaviours that has nothing to with coding."

+In this book Weinberg created a subject "Egoless programming".

-"Egoless programming" is a style of computer programming in which personal factors are minimized so that quality may be improved
+This is a style of computer programming in which personal factors are minimized so that quality may be improved.

 ## Rules